RoboCup-SPL/GameController3/README.md

 ### Start

-Given the absence of binary packages at this point, the user will have compiled the GameController at this point (or do it now).
+Given the absence of binary packages, the user will have compiled the GameController at this point (or do it now).
 Consequently, the most convenient way to run it is by executing

 ```bash